jonas-werner/k8s-home-lab-with-vagrant-2025/README.md

 This project provides a fully automated Kubernetes cluster with:
 - Single controller node (k8s-controller-1)
-- Configurable worker nodes (default: 2 workers)
+- Configurable worker nodes (default: 1 worker, change as needed in "config.env")
 - NFS server for shared storage to practice PV and PVC with
 - Web-based tutorials and documentation (a work in progress)
 - Comprehensive component stack (Cilium, MetalLB, Istio, Helm)